keu/docs/astro/disaster-recovery.md

 Organization settings, Workspace settings, and user management configured in Astro's control plane will be unaffected by a region failure in the data plane.

-Astronomer plans to introduce self-serve and automation enhancements as part of our 2022 roadmap.
+Astronomer plans to introduce self-serve and automation enhancements as part of its product roadmap.
 Please submit feedback to [Astronomer support](https://support.astronomer.io/) if you are interested in joining the conversation.